-Allen D. and Carmen M. Christensen founded The Christensen Fund as a private foundation in California in 1957.
-Allen, who was a civil and mining engineer, served as President of the Utah Mining and Construction Company for many years, operating primarily in the Western United States and Pacific Rim until its merger with General Electric in 1971.
-He was an enthusiastic and eclectic traveler and art collector with wide intellectual interests, he brought a focus on non-Western art and the environment to the foundation.
-Carmen had a strong interest in education both as a public school teacher and instructor of studio arts, and was herself an artist.
-Mr. and Mrs. Christensen’s international concerns, their valuing of creativity, and deep interest in music, the arts, education and later the environment, have all strongly influenced the Fund’s direction.
-Two of their children, Karen Christensen and I remained involved with the Fund and have steered it to its current configuration in the 1990s and early 2000s.
+My parents, Allen D. and Carmen M. Christensen, founded The Christensen Fund as a private foundation in California in 1957.
+Allen was a civil and mining engineer who for several decades led the Utah Mining and Construction Company (later merged with General Electric under different management).
+An enthusiastic and eclectic traveler and art collector with wide intellectual interests, he brought a focus on non-Western art and the environment to the foundation.
+Carmen had a strong interest in education as a practicing artist, public school teacher and instructor of studio arts, and collector.
+They both espoused an international focus and valued creativity, music, the arts, education and the environment, all of which strongly influenced Chrisensen’s original direction.
+My sister, Karen Christensen and I remained involved with the Fund and steered it to its current configuration in the 1990s and early 2000s.
 Allen died in 1989 (when I took over as its Executive Director, to serve until 2002) and Carmen in 2010 (when she left the overwhelming share of her estate to The Christensen Fund).
 I served as Board Chair until 2006 and remain a trustee and the President of the Board.

-Beginning in the early 1970s, The Christensen Fund added to its various mostly San Francisco Bay Area-based charitable and educational activities the acquisition of fine arts and ethnographic artifacts.
-Its first art collection was a group of Pomo Indian baskets that are now at Harvard University’s Peabody Museum.
-From 1972 to 1999 the Fund was a private operating foundation, its operations being the collection and loan of as many as 35,000 pieces of what it then called “Non-Western Art” to major museums for their study and exhibition in Australia, Europe and the United States.
+Beginning in the early 1970s, Christensen embarked on the acquisition of non-Western fine arts and ethnographic artifacts, focusing its efforts to collect the works of Indigenous People in a small number of world regions.
+For more than twenty years, Christensen was a private Operating Foundation, directing most of its funding to acquiring and loaning some 35,000 pieces of what was then called “Non-Western Art” to major museums for their study and exhibition in Australia, Europe and the United States.
 These activities contributed to the increasing appreciation in the West of the diversity of what constitutes artistic expression.
 Christensen’s art collections were eventually donated to the institutions to which they were loaned.